Philos Language Scholarship

 Julie A. Tegho

-Julie A. Tegho is a Lebanese researcher on Middle East modern history with a special emphasis on Lebanon.
+Julie A. Tegho is a Lebanese researcher on Near East modern history with a special emphasis on Lebanon.
 She is currently pursuing her doctorate in History at Univeriste Saint Joseph de Beyrouth on the Lebanese wars (1975-1990).
 Her thesis focuses on the Battle of Zahle (April 1981 – June 1981) and the experiences of the Lebanese Resistance against the Syrian Army presence in Lebanon.
 Tegho’s goal is to tell the oral history of the Lebanese wars from the vantage points the fighters and militants in the Lebanese Resistance, and ordinary people caught in the cycles of violence.

 Ewelina U. Ochab